-Over the last 3 years we have been re-developing our garden.
-When we first moved here, over 14 years ago, the garden was laid out to mainly lawn and island beds.
+Since 2014 we have been re-developing our garden.
+When we first moved here in 2002 the garden was laid out to mainly lawn and island beds.
 Lovely though it was, mowing the lawn is time consuming and a waste of energy.
 Together with the desire for more planting and creation of wildlife habitat to increase biodiversity it was decided that the lawn should be dramatically reduced in size.
-Over a peroiod of about 4 months, barley straw was used to clear the large expanse of lawn occupying most of the garden see 'Barley Straw Mulch' .
+Over a period of about 4 months, barley straw was used to clear the large expanse of lawn occupying most of the garden see 'Barley Straw Mulch' .

 After clearing the lawn, the beds were laid out, edged with local stone and planted up.
 Mulch is applied everywhere - the pathways with woodchip and the beds and borders mainly with our home made QR compost and spent hops from a local brewery.